juliafmorgado/hugo/content/en/posts/2024-08-14_configure-multi-accounts-awscli.md

 2. Then set up your professional for your company's AWS account: `aws configure --profile company`.
 Similarly, provide the access key, secret key, region, and output format for your company AWS account.

 ## Step 2: Use Environment Variables to Switch Profiles
-Instead of specifying the profile with every command, you can set an environment variable to use a specific profile for the duration of your terminal session.
+Instead of specifying the profile with every command, you can set an environment variable to specify which AWS profile you want to use for your AWS CLI commands.
+This way, you only need to set the profile once per session, and all subsequent commands will use that profile until you change it.

 ### Set the environment variable (Unix/Linux/macOS):